-As at 31 March 2021, in accordance with the legal agreements governing this development, the Council is putting approximately £34m of properties and land into the Joint Venture.
+As at 31 March 2022, in accordance with the legal agreements governing this development, the Council is putting approximately £38m of properties and land into the Joint Venture.
 The Joint Venture has issued loan notes to the Council to cover the value of the land and properties.
 Until such time as the money is repaid, the Council will earn interest at 6% per annum.

 Until the development phase reaches specific milestones the Council properties remain legally owned by the Council.
 The properties are currently being accounted for within the Housing Revenue Account as they are being used to provide short term temporary accommodation.
-The Council has continued to recognise these properties within its assets as at 31 March 2021.
+The Council has continued to recognise these properties within its assets as at 31 March 2022.
 The properties form part of the Council Dwellings balance and have been valued accordingly.
-The Council has also recognised the Loan Notes in the long-term debtors as at 31 March 2021.
+The Council has also recognised the Loan Notes in the long-term debtors as at 31 March 2022.

-The financial year end of the Winstanley and York Road Regeneration LLP was 31 December 2020, The Council's financial year end is 31 March 2021.
-In consolidating the accounts, adjustments need to be made for any significant transactions/ events that occurred between 31 December 2020 and 31 March 2021.
+The financial year end of the Winstanley and York Road Regeneration LLP was 31 December 2021, The Council's financial year end is 31 March 2022.
+In consolidating the accounts, adjustments need to be made for any significant transactions/ events that occurred between 31 December 2021 and 31 March 2022.

 Under the terms of the Members Agreement Taylor Wimpey UK Limited and the London Borough of Wandsworth are contractually obliged to provide funding to the partnership to a predetermined level.
 The members are of the view, at the time of approving the financial statements there is reasonable expectation the Partnership will be able to remain in existence for at least 12 months from the date of the approval of the Accounts prepared for the Partnership.
 Accordingly, the financial statements have been prepared on a going concern basis.
+The current status of the Winstanley and York Road Regeneration LLP audit is detailed in Note 6.